 npm run build), there was little knowledge transfer.

 The web app is built with React (front end) and Flask (back end).
-Flask is used to fetch assets from S3 to be served to the front end and as a proxy for authenticating with S3 (so the secret/password for S3 authentication is on the server and not in the user's browser).
+Flask is used to fetch assets from S3 to be served to the front end and as a proxy for authenticating with S3.
 React is used to display assets from Flask.

 What I did